voelzmo/codex/aws.md

 The first thing you're going to need is a combination **Access Key ID** / **Secret Key ID**.
 These are generated (for IAM users) via the IAM dashboard.
 If you aren't using IAM for this, you really should.

+To help keep things isolated, we're going to set up a brand new IAM user.
+It's a good idea to name this user something like `cf` so that no one tries to re-purpose it later, and so that it doesn't get deleted.

 On the AWS web console, access the IAM service, and click on `Users` in the sidebar.
-Then, find the user you want to do your deployment / configuration under, and click on the username.

-This should bring up a summary of the user with things like the _User ARN_, _Groups_, etc.  In the bottom half of the Summary pane, you should see some tabs, and one of those tabs should be _Security Credentials_.
-Click on that one.

-You are strongly encouraged to generate a new Access Key, using the big blue button, for each VPC you deploy, even if you use the same IAM user for all of them.
+Then create a new user and select "Generate an access key for each user".

 **Make sure you save the secret key somewhere safe**, like 1Password or a Vault instance.
 Amazon will be unable to give you the **Secret Key ID** if you misplace it -- your only recourse at that point is to generate a new set of keys and start over.

+Then, find the user and click on the username.
+This should bring up a summary of the user with things like the _User ARN_, _Groups_, etc.  In the bottom half of the Summary panel, you should see some tabs, and one of those tabs should be _Permissions_.
+Click on that one.

 Now assign the **PowerUserAccess** role to your user.
 This user will be able to do any operation except IAM operations.
 You can do this by clicking on the _Permissions_ tab and then clicking on the _attach policy_ button.